-- Played for Laughs "Weird Al" Yankovic's "Albuquerque": After getting married and having kids, one random night, his wife says to him, "Sweetie pumpkin, do you want to join the Columbia Record Club?"
+- Played for Laughs "Weird Al" Yankovic's "Albuquerque": Despite being Sickeningly Sweethearts to a degree that they share the same piece of mint-flavoured dental floss, one random night after getting married and having kids his wife says to him, "Sweetie pumpkin, do you want to join the Columbia Record Club?"
 Not ready for that kind of commitment, they broke up and he never saw her again.
 But that's just the way things go in Aaaaaaaaaaalbuquerque.

 - And don't forget the milk!
 All that milk!

-- In Mary, Mary, Mary makes her ex-husband Bob recall that he started packing his bags one night when he got into bed with her and she said, "Okay, let's get those colored lights going."
+- In Mary Mary, Mary makes her ex-husband Bob recall that he started packing his bags one night when he got into bed with her and she said, "Okay, let's get those colored lights going."
 His excuse for having divorced her over this "very small straw" is that he had been having a bad day.

 - In the French play Lapin Lapin, the older daughter of the family leaves her husband.
 Why?
 Because he told her during their breakfast "Pass me the salt".